Code-Institute-Submissions/MunichFlatFinder/README.md

 ### Existing Features

+-General Features
+  - A responsive website for mobile, tablet and desktop.

 - Flat Search
     - Show a list of search results for flats Note
     - Show results according to each area